TROPIC 08°N: Arts & Ecology Research Residency

 communities are included for our programmed activities. -

-Weekly rates are as follows:
+Our weekly rates are as follows:

-We also offer additional reduced rates and funded places each year for Latin American and BIPOC artists in need of support.
+We also offer additional reduced rates and fully funded places each year for Latin American and BIPOC artists in need of support.

 how to apply